Paul Zander, PhD

 About Me

 I've always been curious about why things are the way they are in nature, and that has continued in my career as a researcher.
-The thing I love most about working with lake sediments is that the work is incredibly interdisciplinary.
+The thing I love most about my research is that the work is incredibly interdisciplinary.
 I utilize methods and knowledge from the fields of geology, chemistry, ecology, climate science, hydrology, and environmental science.

-Born and raised in South Lake Tahoe, California, I completed my Bachelor's and Master's degrees at Northern Arizona University in Flagstaff.
+Born and raised in South Lake Tahoe, California, my academic career path has taken me around the world.
+I completed my Bachelor's and Master's degrees at Northern Arizona University in Flagstaff.
 After two years of working at the University of Arizona in Tucson, I moved to Switzerland to do a PhD in Climate Sciences at the University of Bern.
-Currently, I'm a postdoctoral fellow at the Max Planck Institute for Chemistry in Mainz, Germany.
+Next I was awarded a postdoctoral fellowship to do research at the Max Planck Institute for Chemistry in Mainz, Germany.
+Recently, I returned to California where I am a Postdoctoral Researcher at Lawrence Livermore National Laboratory.

 Email | Google Scholar | Twitter | ResearchGate | ORCiD | GitHub